HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_clinical_care_scope.md

 ### Scope of Interactions

 The scope of interactions is intended to cover all of the interactions shown in the drawing below.
 The focus of the current IG is interactions between a patient, provider, and CBO, with possible intermediation by a CP. **In the future, the IG will be expanded to support Payers and Government agencies, and referrals from non-health care providers.**  The IG supports interactions with CBOs that support either a FHIR-enabled application that can FHIR servers, or a FHIR-server based application that supports querying other FHIR servers, as well as being queried by other applications.
-In the drawing below, bidirectional solid arrows reflect communication between two endpoints with FHIR servers, whereas unidirectional solid arrows reflect communicaiton between a FHIR-enabled application and a FHIR server.
+In the drawing below, bidirectional solid arrows reflect communication between two endpoints with FHIR servers, whereas unidirectional solid arrows reflect FHIR API calls by a FHIR-enabled application against a FHIR server.

 {% include img.html img="SystemDiagram.svg" caption="Figure 2: System Interactions" %}
 <br>